microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 2. Open this new folder in VS Code (**File** > **Open Folder…** or `kb(workbench.action.files.openFolder)`).

-Now, let’s create a requirements.txt file listing the dependencies we wish to install for our application.
+Now, let’s create a requirements.txt file listing the dependencies we wish to install for the application.
 The requirements.txt file is a common practice in Python development, used to specify the libraries that your project relies on and their versions.
 This file helps ensure that anyone working on the project can recreate a similar development environment, making it a convenient component for maintaining consistency across different development environments.

-We will want to install FastAPI for creating our app, uvicorn to work as the server, and redis and type-redis for handling data storage and interacting with a Redis database.
+We will want to install FastAPI for creating the app, uvicorn to work as the server, and redis and type-redis for handling data storage and interacting with a Redis database.

-3. Create a new file in VS Code (**File** > **New File** or `kb(workbench.action.files.newUntitledFile)`).
+3. Create a new file in VS Code (**File** > **New Text File** or `kb(workbench.action.files.newUntitledFile)`).
 4. Add the following content to it:
     ```
     fastapi